opensearch-project/documentation-website/_opensearch/supported-field-types/xy.md

 Cartesian field types facilitate indexing and searching of points and shapes in a two-dimensional Cartesian coordinate system.
 Cartesian field types are similar to [geographic]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geographic/) field types, except they represent points and shapes on the Cartesian plane, which is not based on the earth-fixed terrestrial reference system.
 Calculating distances on a plane is more efficient than calculating distances on a sphere, so distance sorting is faster for Cartesian field types.

-Cartesian field types work well for spatial applications like virtual reality, CAD, and amusement park and sporting venue mapping.
+Cartesian field types work well for spatial applications like virtual reality, computer-aided design (CAD), and amusement park and sporting venue mapping.

-The coordinates for the Cartesian field types are single-precision floating point values.
+The coordinates for the Cartesian field types are single-precision floating-point values.
 For information about the range and precision of floating-point values, see [Numeric field types]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/numeric/).

 The following table lists all Cartesian field types that OpenSearch supports.